apple/foundationdb/documentation/sphinx/source/client-testing.rst

 ==========================

 There are four network options to control the buggify behavior.
-By default, buggify is disabled (as it will behave in a way that is not desireable in a production environment).
+By default, buggify is disabled (as it will behave in a way that is not desirable in a production environment).
 The options to control buggify are:

 - ``buggify_enable``
   This option takes no argument and will enable buggify.